Educational Requirements

 Pros

-- High demand in electronics industry
+- High demand in electronics manufacturing.

-- Competitive salary packages
+- Competitive salary and benefits.

-- Exposure to advanced technologies
+- Exposure to cutting-edge technologies.

-- Job stability and security
+- Job stability in growing sector.

-- Opportunities for career advancement
+- Opportunities for career advancement.

-- Contribution to technological innovation
+- Contribution to reliable products.

 Cons

-- Requires constant attention to detail
+- Requires meticulous attention to detail.

-- Potential for repetitive tasks
+- Potential for repetitive tasks.

-- Responsibility for product failures
+- Responsibility for product failures.

-- Stress related to quality issues
+- Stress related to quality issues.